kvasdopil/ui-gen/README.md

 4. The Screen panel will display the UI that was generated for the selected prompt
 5. You can click different prompts to browse through your output history and compare different versions

+### Deleting History Entries

+1. Select a screen to see its prompt history panel
+2. Hover over the last entry in the history to reveal a gray delete icon on the right
+3. Hover over the delete icon to see the entry highlight in red
+4. Click the delete icon to open a confirmation dialog
+5. Confirm deletion to remove the entry from history
+6. If you delete the currently selected entry, the previous entry will be automatically selected
+7. If you delete the last remaining entry, the entire screen will be removed
+8. All changes are saved immediately to persistent storage

 ### Making Modifications

 1. Select a screen to see its prompt history panel on the right